Blog

 How does a knowledge layer improve AI accuracy?

-A knowledge layer improves AI accuracy by providing context, validating sources, and enforcing governance.
-It helps AI distinguish between authoritative and non-authoritative information, reducing ambiguity and ensuring outputs are based on reliable and current knowledge.
+A knowledge layer improves AI accuracy by providing context, validating authoritative sources, applying governance, and reducing ambiguity in enterprise information.

 Is a knowledge layer part of enterprise AI architecture?